-The Government has decided to entrust the Swedish Defence Research Agency ("FOI") with the task of conducting a study on foreign investments and identifying businesses which warrant protection.
+The Government has decided to entrust the Sw edish Defence Research Agency ("FOI") with the task of conducting a study on foreign investments and identifying businesses which warrant protection.
 The results of the study are scheduled to be presented on 30 November 2020.
-The Government has decided to appoint the Inspectorate for Strategic Products ("ISP") as contact point for the regulation (EU) 2019/452 on foreign direct investments.
-Therefore, the ISP is given the authority to collect information from foreign investors and Swedish companies if the direct investment risks affecting the security and public policy within the EU.
-In addition, the Government has announced that it is currently putting together a law proposal, which aims to give the State the possibility to hinder direct investments in Swedish businesses.
-The Government is first of all planning to propose to amend the Protective Security Act (2018:585), in order to be able to stop investments in Swedish businesses covered by the Act.
-A first draft of this proposal will be presented sometime after the summer.
+On 4 June 2020, the Sw edish Government proposed to appoint the Inspectorate of Strategic Products ("ISP") as a contact point for the regulation (EU) 2019/452 on foreign direct investments.
+As of 1 November 2020, ISP will most likely have the authority to collect information from foreign investors and Sw edish companies if the direct investment risks affecting the security and public policy within the EU.
+In addition, a proposal has been referred to the Council on Legislation for consideration, which aims to give the State the possibility to hinder direct investments in Sw edish businesses.
+The proposal contains amendments to the Protective Security Act (2018:585), in order to be able to stop investments in Sw edish businesses covered by the Act.
 Depending on the outcome of FOI's study, additional measures may be presented to protect other sectors deemed vulnerable.

-The Government has not yet released the details regarding these measures.
-However, on 16 June 2020 the Parliament published a declaration, in which it encouraged the Government to, as soon as possible, implement measures to review foreign direct investments in Sweden.
-We will continue to follow the progress.
+On 16 June 2020, the Parliament published a declaration, in which it encouraged the Government to, as soon as possible, implement measures to review foreign direct investments in Sweden.

-The Swedish Government has released several crisis packages to mitigate the economic consequences for companies: A range of measures have been presented to make it easier for Swedish businesses, particularly small- and medium-sized businesses, to access finances.
+The Sw edish Government has released several crisis packages to mitigate the economic consequences for companies: A range of measures have been presented to make it easier for Sw edish businesses, particularly small- and medium-sized businesses, to access finances.
 Almi Företags partner received a capital contribution of SEK 3 billion, and was made subject to less strict requirements regarding financing, to increase its lending to small- and medium-sized businesses throughout the country.
-The Swedish Export Credit Corporation's credit facility will be increased from SEK 125 billion to SEK 200 billion and can be used to provide both state-supported and commercial credit to Swedish export companies.
-Furthermore, the Swedish Export Credit Agency will decide on credit guarantees that entail new and improved credit opportunities for businesses.
+The Sw edish Export Credit Corporation's credit facility will be increased from SEK 125 billion to SEK 200 billion and can be used to provide both state-supported and commercial credit to Sw edish export companies.
+Furthermore, the Sw edish Export Credit Agency will decide on credit guarantees that entail new and improved credit opportunities for businesses.

-With an increased credit quarantee ceiling of SEK 500 billion, companies will have improved opportunities to borrow.
-The state will quarantee 70 percent of new loans from banks, which in turn issue guaranteed loans to companies.
+With an increased credit guarantee ceiling of SEK 500 billion, companies will have improved opportunities to borrow.
+The state will guarantee 70 percent of new loans from banks, which in turn issue guaranteed loans to companies.
 It is proposed that each company is allowed to borrow a maximum of SEK 75 million.
 On 19 March 2020, the Parliament voted in favor of the Government's proposal that the Government has the right to issue credit guarantees of up to SEK 5 billion for loans to airlines, of which SEK 1.5 billion is directed to Scandinavian Airlines.
 On 16 April 2020, the Government issued an ordinance to support companies in certain sectors (retail, hotels, restaurant etc.) by covering 50 percent of rent reductions up to 50 percent of the fixed rent.
 Landlords can apply for the support retroactively for the period 1 April - 30 June.
 The Central Bank has announced that it is loaning up to SEK 500 billion to companies via the banks to safeguard credit supply.
-The Swedish financial supervisory authority (Sw.
-Finansinspektionen) has announced that it is lowering the countercyclical capital buffer to zero to safeguard a well-functioning credit supply.
+The Sw edish financial supervisory authority (Sw .
+Finansinspektionen) has announced that it is low ering the countercyclical capital buffer to zero to safeguard a well-functioning credit supply.

 A number of measures have been introduced to support distressed businesses, as can be seen under the Debt sections above.
-However, no new nor amended insolvency provisions have been introduced as a result of the COVID-19 pandemic and, currently, none are anticipated or being discussed.
+How ever, no new nor amended insolvency provisions have been introduced as a result of the COVID-19 pandemic and, currently, none are anticipated or being discussed.